Emergent Metals (CVE:EMR) Stock Price Up 36.4% – What’s Next?

-Emergent Metals Corp.
-(CVE:EMR – Get Free Report) shares were up 36.4% during trading on Thursday .
-The company traded as high as C$0.08 and last traded at C$0.08.
-Approximately 116,000 shares changed hands during mid-day trading, an increase of 99% from the average daily volume of 58,333 shares.
+Shares of Emergent Metals Corp.
+(CVE:EMR – Get Free Report) shot up 36.4% during mid-day trading on Thursday .
+The stock traded as high as C$0.08 and last traded at C$0.08.
+116,000 shares changed hands during trading, an increase of 99% from the average session volume of 58,333 shares.
 The stock had previously closed at C$0.06.

 About Emergent Metals